deviant art

 "I see no table or musicians, snack-on-the-wing.
 How can I be comfortable under the glare of the hated sun?" the demon replied, his gaze fixed on the old woman's bag.

 "We will make it worth your while, demon.
 Butterfly is right, the peaches are many times more potent if served in the proper manner.
 The crickets are superb musicians.
-The butterflies are the most graceful and thoughtful of attendants, fully capable of shading your sensitive eyes the offensive attention of the sun and the ants are master builders.
-They can have a table worthy of your feast built in the blink of an eye.
+The butterflies are the most graceful and thoughtful of attendants, fully capable of shading your sensitive eyes from the offensive attention of the sun.
+The ants are master builders.
+They can build a table worthy of your feast in the blink of an eye.
 There is only one thing missing that could make this feast even better and that is honey.
 Alas, I have none," the old woman said.

 "Honey?
 I have honey," said the demon.
 He pointed to the tree overhanging his burrow.
 A large hive was hanging from a branch.
 "But how much will you need?
 Honey is my favorite food and I don't want to use any I don't have to."